pwalczyszyn/jqmNavigator/README.md

 ```

-Pushing new view:
+Pushing new view to the stack:

 ```js
 $.mobile.jqmNavigator.pushView(new MyView());
 ```

-Popping a view from to of the stack:
+Popping a view from the stack:

 ```js
 $.mobile.jqmNavigator.popView();